Wigner-GPU-Lab/Teaching/CMake/README.md

 ### What is a build system generator?

-A build system generator is tool that generates makefiles from yet another makefile.
+A build system generator is a tool that generates makefiles from yet another makefile.
 Sounds silly, but doing so one can gain portability, human readability or simply flexibility in doing more complex tasks.

 Modern software compilation and distribution may become arbitrarily complex, especially when one wishes to take into account the the varying nature of some of the widely available platforms one may wish to target.
 Because build systems are often native to a platform or are part of a development environment that again may be native to a platform, it is useful to create a 'meta-tool' that is independent of all execution environments and solely takes on the responsibility of creating makefiles of the desired flavor.

 ### CMake

-CMake is a set of tools that allows to define build processes in a human-readable script as well as enhancing to process with tasks commonly associated with programming, such as unit testing and packaging.
+CMake is a set of tools that allows to define build processes in a human-readable script as well as enhancing the process with tasks commonly associated with programming, such as unit testing and packaging.
 The CMake scripts are then turned into makefiles of the users choice which act as execution engines of the CMake scripts.

 ## How?